boycce/monastery/docs/model/findOne.md

 # `model.findOne`

-Find a single document and call related hook: `schema.afterFind`
+Find a single document and call the model hook: `afterFind`

 ### Arguments